cybozu-go/moco/docs/design.md

 The container takes the Default, User and Constant configurations as `ConfigMap`, and then it merges the three `ConfigMap`s to create `my.cnf`.

 So, in short we prepare the following two init containers.
+1. A container to initialize the MySQL cluster, for example, creating necessary users.
+  The entrypoint binary is provided by this repository.
+  If users want to use their custom image, they have to include the binary in the image.
-1. A container to create `my.cnf` from `ConfigMap`s created by the operator when it starts and a `ConfigMap` created by the user.
+2. A container to create `my.cnf` from `ConfigMap`s created by the operator and the user.
-2. A container to initialize the MySQL cluster, for example, creating necessary users.
+  This container is injected by the operator.

 If users want to change their MySQL cluster configuration, users basically should execute mysql commands like `SET GLOBAL ...`.
 In case that we cannot avoid restarting MySQL cluster to apply changes in the user-defined `ConfigMap`,